What is Recipe Trove?

 How do I use it?

 Simply tweet an ingredient or dish at @recipe_trove and it will do its best to reply with an appropriate recipe. @recipe_trove returns both a recipe in the form of a JPEG image, and a link to the original article in the Trove interface.
-Try it now by tweeting @recipe_trove lamington.
+Try it now by tweeting @recipe_trove lamington

 How does it work?

 @recipe_trove takes your query, adds the word ‘recipe’, and searches the digitised newspaper collection in Trove for articles.
 It then chooses at random from the top 100 most relevant results (if any), and returns the result.
 For best results, use a short query term.
 If you include any special characters they will be encoded as spaces.
 This includes quotes (“” or ‘’), as well as question marks (?) and apostrophes (‘).
-Remember that everything after @recipe_trove will be considered part of your query.
-If you want to talk about or mention the bot (rather than ask for a recipe), ensure that the @recipe_trove handle is not the first part of your tweet:
+Remember that everything after @recipe_trove

-@recipe_trove I love you, you're my favourite bot! will result in a search query of I%20love%20you%20%20you%20re%20my%20favourite%20bot%20.
+@recipe_trove I love you, you're my favourite bot!

-I love you @recipe_trove, you're my favourite bot! will be ignored by @recipe_trove, but instructive for your friends.
+will be ignored by @recipe_trove, but instructive for your friends.

 How come @recipe_trove can’t find a recipe for my query but if I search Trove I get heaps of results?